afel-project/pySemanticComplexity/README.md

 __Working with a virtual environment is recommended.__

+## 4. Setup

+- Go to vendor/dbpedia and decompress yago_taxonomy.ttl.bz2 into yago_taxonomy.ttl within the same directory
+- Install the python dependencies if it is not already done (see section 2. of this document)

 ## 3. Use of the analyzer
 The analyzer can be launched from a terminal.
 Inside the repository folder, one can run the following command to get the help: